ngzhian/butterfly/README.md

 # Butterfly

-Butterfly is a mini functional language with a type and effect system.
+Butterfly is a toy functional language with a type and effect system.

+It doesn't do any evaluation (yet), it can only tell you the type of an expression.

 ## Type and effects system